 But if there’s one general lesson you can learn from Jay Acunzo, it’s that content marketing isn’t about shortcuts.
 If you want to generate results, you need to keep showing up and delivering value—over and over and over again.

-Instead of looking for the secret formula to Jay’s success or trying to completely copy his strategy, focus on these 3 lessons to renew your approach to content marketing.
+Instead of looking for the secret formula to Jay’s success or trying to completely copy his strategy, focus on these three lessons to renew your approach to content marketing and deconstructing content.

 Lesson #1: Damn the Best Practices